JJCoding01/FEmethods/docs/source/index.rst

 =======================

-FEmethods is a python package designed to analyse structural elements using Finite Element Methods to solve for element reaction forces and calculate the deflection of the element.
+FEmethods is a python package designed to analyse structural elements using Finite Element Methods (FEM) to solve for element reaction forces and calculate the deflection of the element.

 Using FEM has the advantage over closed form